 Vehicle-Grid Integration

-California Public Utilities Commission approves San Diego Gas & Electric’s innovative “” program
+Public Utilities Commission approves San Diego Gas & Electric’s innovative “” program

-San Francisco — Yesterday, the California Public Utilities Commission voted to approve San Diego Gas & Electric’s innovative “” program.
+San Francisco — Yesterday, the Public Utilities Commission voted to approve San Diego Gas & Electric’s innovative “” program.
 Under the program, SDG&E will deploy 3,500 charging stations in the San Diego area, and, through special “dynamic pricing,” encourage charging during off-peak hours or when renewable is abundant–maximizing fuel cost savings for EV drivers.

-The favorable decision for SDG&E’s $45 million project comes just two weeks after the Commission approved the pilot phase of Southern California Edison’s “Charge Ready” program – a plan to deploy 1,500 charging stations within its service territory.
+The favorable decision for SDG&E’s $45 million project comes just two weeks after the Commission approved the pilot phase of Southern Edison’s “Charge Ready” program – a plan to deploy 1,500 charging stations within its service territory.
 In the second phase, SCE aims to deploy another 28,500 stations.
 Together, these programs mark important steps forward at a critical time for the electric vehicle market in the state, where Governor Brown has set a goal to deploy infrastructure to support 1 million electric vehicles by 2020 and to have 1.5 million on California’s roads by 2025.

 Through strong , SDG&E’s program should unlock economic benefits for all utility customers.
 The added utility revenue generated by use of spare system capacity puts downward pressure on utility rates to the benefit of all utility customers.
 By using EV load to absorb renewable , thereby matching demand with generation, the program lowers the costs of complying with state’s 50 percent Renewable Portfolio Standard.